 80+80 MHz non-HT duplicate: A transmission format of the PHY that replicates a 20 MHz non-HT transmission in two frequency segments of four adjacent 20 MHz channels where the two frequency segments of channels are not adjacent.

-non-high-throughput (non-HT) duplicate frame: A frame transmitted in a non-HT duplicate physical layer (PHY) protocol data unit (PPDU).
+non-high-throughput (non-HT) duplicate frame: [non-HT duplicate frame] A frame transmitted in a non-HT duplicate physical layer (PHY) protocol data unit (PPDU).

-non-high-throughput (non-HT) duplicate in television white spaces (TVWS) band: A transmission format of the physical layer (PHY) that duplicates a single basic channel unit (BCU) non-HT transmission in two or more BCUs and allows a station (STA) in a non-HT basic service set (BSS) on any one BCU to receive the transmission.
+non-high-throughput (non-HT) duplicate in television white spaces (TVWS) band: [non-HT duplicate in TVWS band] A transmission format of the physical layer (PHY) that duplicates a single basic channel unit (BCU) non-HT transmission in two or more BCUs and allows a station (STA) in a non-HT basic service set (BSS) on any one BCU to receive the transmission.
 A non-HT duplicate format is one of the following:

 TVHT_W non-HT duplicate: A PHY transmission that replicates a non-HT PHY protocol data unit (PPDU) two times in a single BCU.